bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: v0.12.3
+### Latest Release: v0.12.4
-# Fixed
+# Improved
+- Updated the extension to support the new asset upstream format.
+- The old format is still working for older CLI versions.
+- The opacity for the lineage graph node is removed

+### Previous Highlights
+### Version 0.12.3
 - Fixed an issue where the environment list was being updated unnecessarily whenever a file was opened or updated.

-### Previous Highlights
 ### Version 0.12.2
 - Fixed a typo in the pipeline snippet.